0jas0jas/ChatBot-Tutorial/README.md

 - discord

 ### What is ChatterBox?
 It's a really cool set of pre-written code that we'll use to train our bot.
 Yes, train.
 This is AI, yo.
 Artificial Intelligence always needs training.
 Chatterbot helps us provide the right tools to train our bot super easily.
 Speaking of training, we need data to train our bot.
 That data is provided by `chatterbot-corpus`.
 A corpus is a collection of text.
 This text will go into our bot and our bot will read all of this and learn from it.
-(It doesn't need 10 years old schooling, no)
+(It doesn't need 10 years of schooling, no)

 ### What is discord?
 Discord!
 Your favourite messaging app has a python dependancy package.
 This is basically `discord.py` (google it!).
 It's set of pre-written code by Discord for us to interact with discord with code and and andddddd make botsssss!
 So we'll make our chatbot on discord using discord (or discord.py).